DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/onCustomCommandExecuted.md

 ---
 ---
 ##### shortDescription
-A function that is executed after a custom command item has been clicked and allows you to perform custom actions.
+A function that is executed after a custom command item was clicked and allows you to perform custom actions.

 ##### param(e): Object
 Information about the event.